Hsumi0ng/Hsumi0ng/README.md

 - 👀 I’m interested in Digital IC design and Computer Architecture.
 - 🌱 I’m currently learning at Texas A&M as a graduate student.
 - 💞️ I’m looking to find a IC design Job.
-- I have a complete experience on developing a CIM or In-memory-computing chip project.
+- I have a relatively complete experience on developing a CIM or In-memory-computing chip project.
-- I worked as an IC design intern, building circuit with Hspice and Cadence virtuoso.
+- I worked as an IC design intern in my undergraduate ASIC research center, building circuits with Hspice and Cadence virtuoso.

 <!---
 Hsumi0ng/Hsumi0ng is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.